 Caritas Singapore promotes volunteering through its various messaging platforms.
 It conducts online volunteer matching through its website and through organised events across the Archdiocese.
-A volunteer management workshop is being planned for member organisations so as to increase the groups' effectiveness at using volunteers.
+This year, it conducted a volunteer management workshop for member organisations so as to increase the groups' effectiveness at using volunteers.